Skip to Content

 3. Expired — Past expiration date (Orange indicator).

-The system sends reminder emails 30 days before expiration (if notifications are enabled for the member).
+The platform sends reminder notifications 30 days before expiration when notifications are enabled for the Safety Team Member.

 Best Practices

-• Layer Tracks — Use a base track for all members, add specialized tracks for subgroups.
+• Layer Tracks — Use a base track for all members, then add specialized tracks for subgroups (armed, LEO, leadership).

-• Document Changes — Keep notes when modifying track configurations.
+• Document Changes — Keep notes when modifying track configurations so your team understands what shifted.

-• Test First — Assign a new track to yourself or a test account before broad rollout.
+• Test First — Assign a new track to yourself before rolling it out to the full ministry.

 Last updated on